notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 	- [ ] ?
 I'm sure this has been thought of, but how to reach the right audience and would it work?
 Do a search on this
 - [[Atrioc25cannotExplainBitcoinGrift|Atrioc25: I Truly Cannot Explain This]]: bitcoin corruption, Trump, Trump family, (Musk too, I would guess, but don't have the details)
 # Questions
+## How to get and keep attention
+- the two axes of clickbait and A/B B testing: [[Muller21ClickbaitUnreasEffect|Muller21: Clickbait is Unreasonably Effective]]
 ## Trump Voter Satisfaction (post-2024 election)
 - [[Longwell25areTrumpVotersGetAsk|Longwell25: Are These Trump Voters Getting What They Voted For? (with Mark Leibovich)]]
 ## How voters weight different policies in their voting decision (sensitivity analysis)